Noel George: Illness and death

 George started to miss a number of games through injury in the 1925–26 and 1926–27 seasons and by November 1927 he was in the early stages of a terminal illness, and he retired in 1928.
-It was diagnosed as a disease of the gums and he died in 1929.
+It was diagnosed as a disease of the gums and he died on October 16, 1929.
 His manager at Wolves, Frank Buckley, was convinced that his death was a result of ill-fitting dentures and thus from then on he ensured any of his players with dentures made regular visits to the dentist.